eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/mix-accept-content/post-json-accept-xml.md

 title: API Testing Challenge 24 - How To - POST JSON accept XML
 seo_title: Solution: POST JSON accept XML | API Challenges
 description: How to solve API challenge POST /todos JSON to XML.
 Creating a todo with JSON and receiving response in XML.
+seo_description: Use this walkthrough to solve POST JSON accept XML with request setup, key headers, and expected status codes so you can complete the challenge confidently.
 showads: true
 ---